 Having that person that gets you is priceless!!!

-If you feel like you DON’T have that person, hop on into The Sleep Society!
-There are hundreds of other parents who feel the same as you inside our members only Facebook Group!
+If you feel like you DON’T have that person, hop on into the Podcast!

 Tip number three is to know when to bite your tongue and know when to share.
 One of my favorite quotes by Amy Poehler is, I love when she says, “Good for her, not for me.”